 Pharmacy only medicines were stored behind the pharmacy counter.
 The storage arrangement prevented people from self-selecting these medicines.
 Every three months, the pharmacy team members checked the expiry dates of its medicines to make sure none had expired.
 And records were seen.
 The pharmacy used stickers to highlight stock that was within six months of expiring.
 Some short-dated stickers were seen on the dispensary shelves.
 No out-of-date medicines were found following a random check.
 The team members recorded the date liquid medicines were opened on the pack.
 So, they could check they were in date and safe to supply.
-The pharmacy stored several strips of tablets and capsules, outside of their original packaging.
-And many of these did not have any information of their expiry date.
-And so, were not suitable to supply to people.
-The implications of this were discussed with the team members.
-And they said it would be discussed with the regular pharmacist as soon as possible.

 The team was not currently scanning products or undertaking manual checks of tamper evident seals on packs, as required under the Falsified Medicines Directive (FMD).
 The team had not received training on how to follow the directive.
-The pharmacy did have FMD software and scanners in place.
-The pharmacy expected to fully train the team on FMD in September 2019.
+The pharmacy had FMD software and scanners installed.
+The pharmacy was expected to be compliant by 18 August 2019.
 Drug alerts were received via email to the pharmacy and actioned.
 The alerts were printed and stored in a folder.
 And the team kept a record of the action it had taken.
 The pharmacy used digital thermometers to record fridge temperatures each day.
 A sample of the records were looked at.
 And they were within the correct range.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met